sourcegraph/handbook/content/sales/common_customer_questions.md

 >
 > We initially considered having Sourcegraph use Elasticsearch under the hood.
 But we decided to build our own search that is optimized for code, because code is a very special kind of data with meaningful structure, history, and (of course) punctuation and special characters that Elasticsearch was not built to handle.

+## Can users sign in via LDAP?

+> Usually companies with LDAP have Okta, OneLogin, or some other SSO and prefer sign-in through that, using our [user authentication support](https://docs.sourcegraph.com/admin/auth).
+If someone insists on LDAP, you can point them to [@beyang's comment on issue #618](https://github.com/sourcegraph/sourcegraph/issues/618#issuecomment-438778854) or ask them those questions directly.

 ## Needs answer

 - What’s the recommended resource provisioning on our end for optimal search performance at scale?